 Artists tend to level up to pen and ink after learning pencil illustrations.
-This medium exhibits the artist’s ability to control and make the best of mistakes because — unlike pencils — ink cannot be erased.
+This medium exhibits the artist’s ability to control and make the best of mistakes because — unlike pencils — ink is unerasable.

 Contrast is the key element seen in pen and ink illustrations.
 It also allows artists to use techniques they would otherwise have difficulty applying with pencils.
 Ultrafine lines, defined dots, and strokes — even splatters of ink give artworks a cleaner, clearer, and more powerful visual appeal.

 Artists mostly use their fingers to blend this material on paper, allowing them to make detailed, fast sketches.
-This gives artworks created through this medium a rough and loose quality.
-Although fine details can also be achieved just by sharpening the charcoal.
+This gives artworks created through this medium a rough and losoe quality.
+Although sharpening the charcoal also achieves fine details.

 4. Watercolor illustration

 Watercolors are also a portable medium compared to liquid paints which require individual bottles and thinners.
-It is often regarded as the most difficult medium to master.
+It is regarded as the most difficult medium to master.
 When applied, it has a light and translucent effect on paper.
-This refreshing and delicate style is often used to depict nature and gentle scenes of life.
+This refreshing and delicate style depicts nature and gentle scenes of life well.